 Applications are welcome from organizations of all budget sizes, relatively new or well-established organizations, and any type of operating 501(c)(3) nonprofit, regardless of its mission.
 Organizations do NOT need to be members of Nonprofit New York to apply.
 In reviewing applications, the Selection Committee will take into account the management resources available to each organization in terms of funding, staff, and volunteers.
 Startup nonprofits are eligible, but the application and awards process focus on management track record and results, not future plans.
 Organizations must also operate with the highest integrity, have a good reputation in the field, and foster equitable, anti-oppressive work environments.

-The following organizations are not eligible to apply for the awards:
+The following organizations are not eligible to apply for the Awards:

 Organizations employing board members of Nonprofit New York are eligible to apply; however, that Nonprofit New York Board member will be recused from conversations about the selection process and any ancillary discussion about the awards process in all board meetings and board committee meetings.
 That Nonprofit New York Board member will not be eligible to sit on the Awards Selection Committee during any year that their employing organization applies.

 Nonprofit New York reserves the right to, at any time during the application process, deem an application ineligible for consideration due to fraud, misrepresentation, bad acts of any kind, questionable financial management, or any compromise of integrity that calls into question that applicant’s truthfulness and candor regarding their organization’s management and programmatic practices.
 Nonprofit New York engages in a professional assessment of applicants’ documents submitted, and engages in online research and background checks for all applicants.
 Nonprofit New York engages in further due diligence on a case-by-case basis.
-Factors considered in determining an applicants’ eligibility also include an applicants’ reputation and feedback from employees or partners on Glassdoor and similar websites.

-The competition is free to all applicants.
+The program is free to all applicants.